endynaplava-apps/roadcraft-fix-save/README.md

 [Download](https://github.com/endynaplava-apps/roadcraft-fix-save/releases/download/main/RoadCraftSavePatcher.zip)

 Tool reset your progress with AI route and let you plan it again to complete Build a crane mission on map Washout.
+It affects only state of AI route.
+Your save file wont be changed anyhow.
+However the tool will still backup your own save file, just for safety.

 ## Use
 1. Close the game (prevents file lock issues)